 Anterior Lumbar Interbody Fusion (ALIF)

-What is ALIF Surgery?
+What is ALIF surgery?

 ALIF, or anterior lumbar interbody fusion, is an approach to spinal fusion surgery in which the neurosurgeon accesses and repairs the lower (lumbar) spine from the front (anterior) of the patient’s body.
+This is usually accomplished through a lower abdominal incision.

 The anterior approach allows the surgeon to directly access the spine without cutting through muscle tissue in the patient’s back.
 The neurosurgeon makes an incision in the abdomen and moves blood vessels and organs aside to reach the spine.
 This approach can be performed as an open surgery or a less invasive surgery, depending on the patient’s condition and medical history.